stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 | web04 | Skipped      | Warn     | Alert     | Skipped                        |
 {{% /table %}}

-In this cycle, you would receive two alerts.
+In this cycle, you would receive 2 alerts.

 #### Many multi-alert monitors

 Now consider a scenario where monitor B is multi-alert, too, and is also grouped by host.

-The number of alerts per cycle is, at most, the number of common reporting sources between monitors A and B. If web01 through web05 are reporting for monitor A, and web04 through web09 are reporting for monitor B, the composite monitor _only_ considers the common sources: web04 and web05.
-You can only receive up to two alerts in an evaluation cycle.
+The number of alerts per cycle is, at most, the number of common reporting sources between monitors A and B.

+If web01 through web05 are reporting for monitor A, and web04 through web09 are reporting for monitor B, the composite monitor _only_ considers the common sources: web04 and web05.

+You can only receive up to 2 alerts in an evaluation cycle.

 Here's an example cycle: